jeffrey-anderson/aws-redshift-challenge/README.md

     | Query 3 |                     |
     | **TOTAL** |                   |

-1. Record the execution plan for each query
+1. Record the execution plan for each query and identify the improvements

 ## Summary

-Thanks to your hard work, your boss should not have to add resources to the cluster and Marketing should be happy with the improvements in execution time.
+Thanks to your hard work, your boss should not have to add resources to the cluster and Marketing should be happy with the improvements you made to their data warehouse.
 Summarize your work below:

 1. What best practices did you apply?